WHO WE ARE

 At Community Security Service (CSS), our mission is simple: Protecting Jewish Life and Jewish Way of Life.
 Partnering with Jewish organizations, governmental authorities, and law enforcement agencies, CSS safeguards the community by training volunteers in professional security techniques and providing physical security.
 CSS offers training, guidance, and resources to community members who stand ready as volunteers to protect their own against the increasing atmosphere of violent incidents and terrorism.
 As a 501(c)3 organization founded in 2007, CSS has a trained membership of over 4,500 volunteers, representing the rich diversity of the American Jewish community.

-Help us to help secure our communities
+Help us to secure our communities

 Our membership represents a cross-section of American Jewry, comprised of secular and observant community members of all shapes and sizes.

 More than just a culture of security awareness, we empower our members with an understanding of something far greater than themselves.
 More than just a sustainable security infrastructure, we provide our community with the ability to safely and securely celebrate the Jewish way of life, whichever way they choose.

 More than just a platform for individuals to protect their loved ones, we provide them the opportunity to serve.
 While it is said that “it takes a village to raise a child,” we believe that “it takes a community to raise a generation.”
 One that will step proudly into the ranks of our predecessors who have been called to step forward numerous times to help since Abraham first responded to G-d “hineini”: here I am.

 By providing every member of the Jewish community the ability and skills to safeguard themselves and others, we will be well-equipped to preserve the past and protect the future.

 Trained by security experts, members learn foundational security skills to protect organizations within their communities and how to operate as a team.